TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2026-06-19-insecure-deserialization-and-confusion-attacks-in-cpp.md

 Serialization libraries tend to take one of two approaches.
 Either duplicate the data and serialize `address` **twice**; or preserve the structure and serialize `address` **once**.
 Both implementations have their tradeoffs, but it is the latter we are concerned with.

 To preserve structure, it becomes necessary to have some **referencing mechanism** in the archive format.
 Let’s slightly modify the example:

-{% image "assets/deserialization_diagram_example_serialization.png", "jw-100", "" %}
+{% image "assets/deserialization_diagram_example_serialization.png", "jw-80", "" %}

 On the left, we have a simple graph represented in code and memory.
-On the right, we have its serialization in a dumbed down JSON format.
+On the right, we have its serialization in a contrived JSON format.
 Each node’s *data* is serialized once.
 Note that while `C` appears to be serialized twice, the second instance is merely a reference to the first.
 In this contrived serialization format, we use the `id` field to denote an object's identity.

 What does *deserialization* look like?
 On the first encounter of an ID, the contents are deserialized and the ID is associated with the object.
 On subsequent encounters, the previous object is reused.